albertfrancajosuacosta/An_Error_Approximation_Approach_Based_on_Active_Learning_for_Concept_Drift_Detection/README.md

 ## Description

-Repository temporary to share the evolution of results of experiments about concept drift descriptors.
+Repository to share the evolution of results of experiments about concept drift descriptors.

+The datasets and softwares generated or analysed during on the paper "An Error Approximate Approach Based on Active Learning for Concept Drift Detection" are available in this repository.

 ## Abstract